 QST ES 723: Career Management

-Career Management is one of the three elements of the Professional Skills course.
-This three semester professional development course series is designed to assist students in transforming interests into professional goals, and these goals into an MBA level, candidate-driven internship and job search.
-The Career Management course integrates a set of complementary resources and activities: self-assessment, career management tools, skill building opportunities, and active involvement in a career development team.
+This three-semester professional development course series is designed to assist students in transforming interests into professional goals, and these goals into an MBA level, candidate-driven internship and job search.
+The Career Management course integrates a set of complementary resources and activities: self- assessment, career management tools, skill building opportunities, and active involvement in a career development team.
 The course will help students to determine professional goals; develop and implement a plan for achieving them; acquire the specific skills and experiences needed to become market ready; build a personal brand and professional network.
 A requirement of the course in the second year is the completion of a presentation on the student's summer internship after the first year.

 QST SM 395: Mgmt Internship